MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Roll up

+Rolling up content refer to the practice of consolidating a specific set of content from multiple locations.
+Common examples are:

+* News from all sites associated with a [Hub Site](#hub-site)
+* Events from all sites associated with a [Hub Site](#hub-site)

+More complex roll ups are also possible using the [Highlighted Content Web Part](#Highlighted-Content-Web-Part) or custom code.

 ### Root Site

 The base address in a web application or tenant for the first SharePoint Site collection.
 Typically, defined without use of managed paths ("/sites/" or "/teams/"), for example https://mytenant.sharepoint.com or http://sharepoint